Protect your Android against spyware with Avast One

 Though your smart TV is spying on you, most people don’t know how much data smart TVs collect, how that data is used, and how it impacts their lives beyond the TV screen — a potentially significant IoT security risk.
 Because many people connect all their smart devices to a single Wi-Fi router, a hacker can access your entire network by hacking one smart appliance or router.

-Avast Free Antivirus comes with a built-in Wi-Fi Inspector that monitors your Wi-Fi network and alerts you if any of your smart devices are vulnerable to attack.
+Avast One comes with a built-in Wi-Fi inspection feature that monitors your network and alerts you if any of your devices are vulnerable to attack.
 It’s just one of the many advanced protections you’ll get with Avast, 100% free.

 See what our in-house Avast hackers pulled off while hacking a smart coffee machine and installing ransomware on other devices.
 Like a smart coffee machine, smart TVs are susceptible to malware too.

 One vulnerable smart device puts the entire home at risk.